Introduction to Creative Commons Licenses and Finding Open Content

 Attribution

-Since all CC licenses require attribution, using a tool such as the Open Attribution Builder can help you create a consistent citation that you can copy and paste into your course.
+Since all CC licenses require attribution, using a tool such as the Open Attribution Builder69 can help you create a consistent citation that you can copy and paste into your course.

 Additional Resources